-When your body goes into a state of stress, we may feel agitated and aggressive towards others; this can be due to our bodies’ natural reaction being “fight”.
+When your body goes into a state of stress, you may feel agitated and aggressive towards others; this can be due to our body's natural reaction being “fight”.
 This can be a helpful reaction to ward off predators, but in unnecessary situations, it can negatively affect relationships and ruin reputations.

 Some of us avoid our stressors, removing ourselves from the situation instead of tackling it.
 This can be a sign of the “flight” survival instinct; a function that can save our lives if we find ourselves in dangerous surroundings.
 However, in everyday life, this natural instinct can lead to a stressful situation escalating, and increase our stress levels when we realise that the stressor isn’t going away and we need to face it.

-Another charactersitic of the freeze state is the tendency to withdraw and disconnect with the world around us.
+Another characteristic of the freeze state is the tendency to withdraw and disconnect from the world around us.

 Rest and digest